highamm/datascience234/_book/index.md

 2. _Tidy_ data into a form that can be more easily visualized, summarised, and modeled.

-3. _Transform_ and _Visualize_ variables in a data set to assess patterns in the data.
+3. _Transform_, _Wrangle_, and _Visualize_ variables in a data set to assess patterns in the data.

 4. _Communicate_ the results of your analysis to a target audience with a written report, or, possibly an oral presentation.

-5. Practice reproducible statistical practices through the use of `R Markdown` for data anlaysis projects.
+5. Practice reproducible statistical practices through the use of `R Markdown` for data analysis projects.

+6. Explain why it is ethically important to consider the context that a data set comes in.

-6. _Generally_: develop the necessary skills to be able to answer future data analysis questions on your own, either using `R` or another program, such as Python.
+7. Develop the necessary skills to be able to ask and answer future data analysis questions on your own, either using `R` or another program, such as Python.

-To paraphrase our textbook, about 80% of the skills necessary to do a complete data analysis project can be learned through coursework in classes like this one.
+To paraphrase the _R for Data Science_ textbook, about 80% of the skills necessary to do a complete data analysis project can be learned through coursework in classes like this one.
 But, 20% of any particular project will involve learning new things that are specific to that project.
 Achieving Goal # 6 will allow you to learn this extra 20% on your own.

 ### Use of `R` and `RStudio`

 We will use the statistical software `R` to construct graphs and analyze data.
 A few notes:

 * `R` and `RStudio` are both free to use.
-* We will primarily be using the SLU `R Studio` server at first: <http://rstudio-u18-01.stlawu.local:8787/>
+* We will primarily be using the SLU `R Studio` server at first: <a href="http://rstudio-u18-01.stlawu.local:8787/" target="_blank">Link to R Studio Server</a>.
 * Additionally, we will be using `RMarkdown` for data analysis reports.
 _Note_: It's always nice to start assignments and projects as early as possible, but this is particularly important to do for assignments and projects involving `R`.
 It's no fun to try and figure out why code is not working at the last minute.
 If you start early enough though, you will have plenty of time to seek help and therefore won't waste a lot of time on a coding error.